How to Clean Sofa Cushions

 How to keep your sofa cushions in a perfect shape

 When you have invested in a new sofa, you want to keep it looking nice for as long as possible (although forever would also be nice).
-There are many ways to maintain your couch cushions in a long term.
-But where to start from?
+There are many ways to maintain your couch cushions in the long term.
+But where to start?

-Vacuuming it regularly to prevent dust build-up and cleaning any stains asap is a promising beginning.
-If you are suede furniture owner, do not forget to brush the nap down at least once a week to restore its luxurious look (learn more about how to maintain your suede sofa).
+Vacuuming it regularly to prevent dust build-up and cleaning any stains ASAP is a promising beginning.
+If you are suede furniture owner, do not forget to brush the nap down at least once a week to restore its luxurious look (learn how to maintain your suede sofa).

 Here are some other tricks to help you save your sofa pillows shine.